oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/control-packet-format-01-structure.md

 <!-- transformation-note: left upstream numbering of headings for verification -->
-## 2.1 Structure of an MQTT-SN Control Packet
+## 2.1 Structure of an MQTT-SN Control Packet{#structure-of-an-mqtt-sn-control-packet}

 The MQTT-SN protocol operates by exchanging a series of MQTT-SN Control Packets in a defined way.
 This section describes the format of these packets.